Lightbulbs / Korth

 The burgeoning of bulbs and electricity also brought wires, sockets, and e-waste so prevalent that they have become overlooked.
 Artists, however, use their craft to unveil things unseen.

 Gen Otsuka’s image of Mt.
-Fuji illustrates this idea perfectly: massive electrical wires at the top of the image—deliberately included in the frame—obstruct the beautiful vista of the mountain.
+Fuji illustrates this idea perfectly: Massive electrical wires at the top of the image—deliberately included in the frame—obstruct the beautiful vista of the mountain.
 (Did you notice them at first?
 I didn’t.)

 Mt.
 Fuji from a Train, Near Fujinomiya, 1955, Gen Otsuka.
 Gelatin silver print, 8 3/4 x 12 1/8 in.
-Getty Museum, 2014.91.8.
+The J. Paul Getty Museum, 2014.91.8.
 Gift of Masako Otsuka. © Masako Otsuka

 In another example, Dutch photographer Willy Zielke uses tight cropping to make a group of humble electric plugs feel almost heroic.

 Switches and Sockets, 1933, Willy Zielke.
 Gelatin silver print, 9 x 6 5/8 in.
-Getty Museum, 84.XM.907.17
+The J. Paul Getty Museum, 84.XM.907.17

 “Artists and photographers are so attentive to things that the rest of us overlook,” Mazie added.
 “That was one of the core concepts in my thinking about all this material.”